nodejs/node/doc/contributing/building-node-with-ninja.md

 The bottom line will change while building, showing the progress as `[finished/total]` build steps.
 This is useful output that `make` does not produce and is one of the benefits of using Ninja.
-When using Ninja builds are always run in parallel, based by default on the number of CPUs your system has, you can also use the `-j` parameter if you don't want to use all the CPU.
+When using Ninja, builds are always run in parallel, based by default on the number of CPUs your system has, you can also use the `-j` parameter if you don't want to use all the CPU.
 This will be the equivalent to the `-j` parameter in the